 I loathe going to the grocery store, and not because I hate spending the money.
 I struggle to piece together meals, and I don’t like throwing out food because it spoiled in the fridge.
 One of the easiest ways to prevent this is meal planning.
 I’ve tried to plan ahead to avoid over shopping or missing anything I might actually need.
 I’ve found that using HelloFresh helps incredibly with meal planning and takes some of the burden out of weekly grocery shopping trips.
 I also created menu chalkboard and I’ve included this farmhouse chalkboard tutorial.

 If Jeremy and I have a single thing in common, it’s our love of family heirlooms and an appreciation for our heritage.
 The downstairs of our home is filled with random pieces of antiques such as Jeremy’s Papa Lefler’s milk cans, a wall mount thermometer that my Great Grandpa Cole received when he purchased a new tractor, a sled my that my Grandpa Cole received as a Christmas gift, and a collection of trinkets given to me by my Grandma.
 Many of the pieces wouldn’t be worth much to someone else, but they’re priceless to us.
 We have created an authentic farmhouse vibe using furniture and decor, but the structural features of our house didn’t quite match.
 I have plans to change all the door and window facings, and to eventually add a shiplap accent wall.
 While at Haven Conference in Atlanta, I got to see some of the beautiful hardware available from Crownbolt at Home Depot.
 This inspired me to want to build my own set of barndoors for an otherwise large doorway that lacked any real style.
+Before deciding on barn doors, I’d been considering these iron door installation services due to how gorgeous the designs were.
+However, barn doors fit our personal heritage and design of our home.
 Today I’m sharing my barn door tutorial with some tips for selecting your door design.

 It’s been a stressful few weeks.
 Jeremy is commuting to two universities to teach, one requires a weekly plane trip and the other an almost 2 hour drive.
 Gabe is back in school, and he now has sports and Cub Scouts.
 I’m the official schedule juggler, animal caregiver, and of course, I have to write a lot.
 This is compounded by the fact that my stepfather has been in and out of the hospital since we left for our honeymoon, and the hospital isn’t local.
 I feel like I can’t support my mom the way I should, but I can’t be everywhere and do everything.
 Currently my only stress relieving activity is crafting.
 I’ve made everything from wall decor, to customized bedding, and this metal personalized pumpkin for our yard.
 If you already have a Cricut, this project should be a breeze once you find your pumpkin.
 Yes, my pumpkin is store-bought and if you read on I’m sharing where I found it (on sale).
 I hope you enjoy this metal personalized pumpkin tutorial, and please share with me if you make your own.